 …recovery from the Great Depression does not begin until countries give up on the… gold-standard… Those countries that have central banks willing to print up enough money so that people are willing to spend it–it is when you adopt such policies that your economy begins to recover.
 If you don’t, you become France, which sticks to the gold standard all the way up to 1937, and never gets a recovery.
 When World War II begins, Nazi Germany’s production–equal to France’s in 1933–had doubled between 1933 and 1939.
 French production had fallen by 15%.

-The following graph shows the price of gold.
-Pay attention to the red line which shows the real value of gold.
-If gold=money, then a rise in the gold price is deflation and a fall in the price of gold is inflation.
+The red line in the following graph shows the real price of gold.
+On the gold standard the value of gold would equal the value of money, so a rise in the gold price would be deflation and a fall in the price of gold would be inflation.
 There would have been extreme deflation in the 1973 and 1979 on a gold standard and then hyperinflation in the mid 1970s and early 1980s.

 That is no way to run a monetary system.
 Of course, one reason why gold prices took off in the mid 1970s was that it had been illegal for American citizens to own gold bullion until 1974!
 That bizarre restriction of American freedom had been a legacy of the efforts to maintain the gold standard.
 Good riddance.

 In response to calls to abolish the Fed and go back to the gold standard, in 2011 the US Congress ordered an analysis of how the gold standard actually worked in US history.
 This is the conclusion:

 U.S. monetary history is not one of steady commitment to gold suddenly abandoned in favor of a fiat standard.
 Nor were the metallic standards of the 19th and early 20th centuries without paper money or other characteristics abhorrent to some advocates of gold.